MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 :::row-end:::

 Instead of providing a separate configuration file with semantic descriptions, planners are able to use annotations in the code to understand how the function behaves.
-Below are examples of the annotations used by planner in both C# and Python for out-of-the-box native functions.
+Below are examples of the annotations used by planner in both C#, Java, and Python for out-of-the-box native functions.

 # [C#](#tab/Csharp)
 The following code is an excerpt from the `DocumentSkill` plugin, which can be found in the [document plugin](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/Skills/Skills.Document) folder in the GitHub repository.
 It demonstrates how you can use the `SKFunction` and `SKFunctionInput` attributes to describe the function's input and output to planner.